-CoinDCX charges a withdrawal fee of 0.001 BTC per BTC-withdrawal.
-This fee is actually a bit above the industry average.
-The current global industry average is slightly above 0.0006 BTC per BTC-withdrawal so CoinDCX's withdrawal fees are roughly 60% above average.
+CoinDCX charges a withdrawal fee of 0.0005 BTC per BTC-withdrawal.
+This fee is quite in line with the industry average.
+The current global industry average is approximately 0.0006 BTC per BTC-withdrawal so CoinDCX's withdrawal fees are roughly 20% below average.

 In addition to depositing cryptocurrency to the platform, CoinDCX also lets you deposit fiat currency.
 However, only through wire transfer (not credit or debit card).
 Seeing as fiat currency deposits are possible at this trading platform, CoinDCX qualifies as an “entry-level exchange”, making it an exchange where new crypto investors can start their journey into the exciting crypto world.